RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 The dates of all assessments in this course are given well in advance.
 Note also that when an assessment has, say, a 2 week window, it **does not mean that it requires 2 weeks of full time work**: it is a flexible window so you can plan your commitment to it within that timeframe and cater for issues that may come up.
 So, plan early your work around your commitments and workload, start on the assessments _early_, and submit them substantially before the deadline, preferably at least two or three days before (not the day due or the day before!).
 Working and submitting close to the deadline could be risky and you may fail to submit on time, for example due to loss of Internet, laptop problems, server delays, heavy workload, late enrolment, external commitments, etc.

-However, if you know you will be unable to complete an assignment due to illness or personal circumstances outside of your control, and you need a **short extension**, please contact your lecturer immediately for a possible special consideration.
+However, if you know you will be unable to complete an assignment due to illness or personal circumstances outside of your control, you have two options:

+1. If it is a short extension (no more than 7 days), you can request the **extension to the instructor directly**.
+This needs to be done at least one working day before the deadline.
+Read below on how to do this.
+2. Formally apply for [Special Consideration (SPC)][RMIT-SPC].

+If you think you are eligible for a **short extension**, please contact your lecturer immediately.
+This must be done **one working day before**.
+If the deadline is on Sunday, the request has to come no later than Thursday 11:59pm (no request sent on Friday, Saturday, or Sunday will be accepted).

 In general, I'm happy to grant _short_ extensions for projects if requests are reasonable and grounded, but I am always careful to ensure that any extension does not impede too much on other assessment (in this and other courses).
 So, in your request, you should address the following points:

 1. **How much longer** would you think that you require? 🕥
 2. What is your study load? (number of courses this semester) :load